 Instructions

-Boil the chicken for about 30-45 minutes.
+- Step 1: Boil the chicken for about 30-45 minutes.
 Check doneness by cutting into chicken breast.
-Set aside so it can cool and once cool, shred chicken.
+Shred chicken.
 Chop up onion and mince garlic.
 In the stock pot, melt butter and add in olive oil.
 Add in onion, garlic and carrots.

-Cook until onions are translucent and garlic is fragrant.
-Add in flour, stir into butter and olive oil immediately to create a roux.
+- Step 2: Cook until onions are translucent and garlic is fragrant.
+Add in flour, whisk into butter and olive oil immediately to create a roux.
 Let the roux cook 1-2 minutes.

-Add in chicken broth and chicken stock, stirring the roux into the liquid as it pours.
-Bring the soup to a simmer and simmer on medium for 15 minutes so the soup can thicken.
+- Step 3: Add in chicken broth and chicken stock, whisking the roux into the liquid as it pours.
+Bring the soup to a simmer.
+Simmer on medium heat for 15 minutes or until the soup begins to thicken.

-Add in milk and bring to a boil.
+- Step 4: Add in milk and bring to a boil on medium-high heat.
 Season with salt and black pepper.
-Add in the gnocchi and let it cook in the soup until the gnocchi begins to float.
-Reduce heat to low and add in spinach and chicken.
+Add in the gnocchi and cook until the gnocchi begins to float, about 2-3 minutes.
+Reduce heat to low and add in spinach and shredded chicken.
 Let cook for about 5 minutes before serving.

 Hint: make sure you have the roux completely stirred into the broth before letting it come to a simmer.
 This will help the soup thicken and will also assure you don't have any surprise chunks of flour in your soup.